shayaansultan/tp/docs/DeveloperGuide.md

 **Preconditions:** User has the list of employees displayed.

 1. **User assigns a task to an employee:**
     - Command: `addTask uid/100 Complete the report by 5pm`

 2. **ContactSwift processes the task addition:**
     - Validates the command format and UID.
     - Adds the task to the employee's task list.

 3. **ContactSwift confirms the addition:**
     - Sends a success message to the user.

 4. **User verifies the task addition:**
     - Command: `list`
     - ContactSwift displays the updated task list for the employee.

+**Extensions:**
+- 2a.
+If the UID does not exist:
+    - ContactSwift sends an error message to the user.

+#### **Use Case: Filter Employees**

+**System:** ContactSwift v1.4

+**Actor:** User

+**Preconditions:** User is viewing the employee list.

+1. **User inputs filter criteria:**
+    - Command: `filter n/Jane Doe t/friend`

+2. **ContactSwift processes the filter:**
+    - Validates the criteria.
+    - Applies the filter to the employee list based on the specified attributes.

+3. **ContactSwift displays filtered results:**
+    - Shows only employees who meet the criteria.
+    - Sends a message that shows what the list was filtered by.

+**Extensions:**
+- 2a.
+If no criteria are provided:
+    - ContactSwift sends an error message about missing filter parameters.
+- 2b.
+If no employees match the criteria:
+    - ContactSwift displays an empty list.
+    - Sends a message saying no employees found.

 [Back to table of contents](#table-of-contents)